 When it came to recording quality, this is where the debate begun: ‘TDK are better than Memorex, Maxell are not as good as BASF, or Scotch are the best you can get.”
 To be honest, I thought TDK were the best, but, thinking back, they were all pretty similar in recording quality.
 I have to point-out that I’m totally ignorant when it comes to the technicalities of cassette tape technology, so I apologise in advance to the those companies concerned who’ve spend thousands of pounds on product development in order to gain the competitive edge.

-Once you’ve purchased your cassettes and recorded your songs (getting the timing spot-on when pressing the play and record buttons simultaneously) the next thing was to sit back, relax and enjoy the fruits of your recording skills – sadly, many times, this was not the case.
+Once you’ve purchased your cassettes and recorded your songs (getting the timing spot-on when pressing the play and record buttons simultaneously) the next thing was to sit back, relax and enjoy the fruits of your recording skills.
+Sadly, this was not always the case…

-Anyone with any experience of tape playback would instinctively know when sprint over to the cassette player: when the song, that was playing smoothly, abruptly stops and a crunching sound kicks-in – there’s no dog inside the cassette player but the cassette is being chewed.
+Anyone with any experience of tape playback would instinctively know when sprint over to the cassette player… when the song, that was playing smoothly, abruptly stops and a crunching sound kicks-in – yep, your cassette is being chewed!
 Now, if you were quick off the mark, you could rescue the cassette and perform emergency surgery using a pencil locked into the spools and reeling the tape back inside its casing; if you were slow off the mark then there was a good chance the only place for the chewed-up tape was in the bin.

 Did any of my cassette recordings break the sound barrier like Maxell said in the advert?
 Not quite, but I did blow the speaker on a cassette player when I turned up the volume to its maximum.
 I now have curious desire to carry out an experiment: recording the same song on each of the big-branded cassettes, then listening-back at various volume levels.
 The reality is that the experiment will never take place: I’m about 25 years too late and my hearing is not as good as it once was.
 Also, I wouldn’t be so keen to see which cassette breaks the sound barrier, as I’d be more concerned about breaking my eardrums!